rtgodwin/rtgodwin.github.io/_docs/prep.md

 > Then all the noise is eclipsed by a shout: “Ya pig!
 Like killin’ me mates, does ya?”
 Then a seven-foot-tall half-orc is hit by a wild, swinging punch from a male human whose shaved head is covered with eye-shaped tattoos.
 Four other humans stand behind him, ready to jump into the fray.
 The half-orc cracks her knuckles, roars, and leaps at the tattooed figure — but before you can see if blood is drawn, a crowd of spectators clusters around the brawl.
 What do you do?

+- Remind them: no weapons drawn.
-[Yagra](https://www.dndbeyond.com/monsters/17035-thug) (Zhent) vs. 5 Xanathar guild [bandits](https://www.dndbeyond.com/monsters/16798-bandit).
+- [Yagra](https://www.dndbeyond.com/monsters/17035-thug) (Zhent) vs. 5 Xanathar guild [bandits](https://www.dndbeyond.com/monsters/16798-bandit).

-Crowd is cheering / booing.
+- Crowd is cheering / booing.

 Get involved: roll initiative. to hit: 1d20 + prof. dmg: 1 + STR.
 Krentz at 3hp.
 Hang back: Yagra beats Krentz unconscious, gets beaten herself.
 Durnan yells "out!"
 Gang carries out Krentz.